zegetech/zegetech.github.io/_posts/2019-11-08-amazing-aliases.md

 __Function Parameters__

 To pass any number of arguments to the bash function simply put them right after the function’s name, separated by a space.
-It is a good practice to double-quote the arguments to avoid misparsing of an argument with spaces in it.
+It is a good practice to double-quote the arguments to avoid the misparsing of an argument with spaces in it.
 > The passed parameters are $1, $2, $3 … $n, corresponding to the position of the parameter after the function’s name

 Example